obsidiansystems/obelisk/lib/route/docs/introduction.md

 This is telling us that we have to construct a `SegmentResult` to be paired with our `FrontendRoute_User` constructor to form part of the complete `Encoder` for `FrontendRoutes`.

-Looking back at the `SegmentResult` type, it has two constructors.
+The `SegmentResult` type has two constructors.
 The one that we need is the `PathSegment` constructor:

 ```haskell
   | PathSegment Text (Encoder check parse a PageName)